 IGG Software, Inc. is a small company based in Putney, Vermont.
 It was started by Ian G. Gillespie, so his initials became its name.
 Ian is a real person, too, even if we hardly see him.
 We work virtually.
-That means we use everyday tools like email or iChat to communicate among ourselves or with partners and customers, without coming in to an office.
-Instead, we are spread out around Vermont, across the country, or occasionally even abroad.
+That means we use everyday tools like email and chat to communicate among ourselves or with partners and customers, without coming in to an office.
+Instead, we are spread across Vermont, across the country, or occasionally abroad.
 No commuting cuts our carbon output, which is nice, but it also means we are a happy, motivated bunch.
 We wake up, plug in, and rock out.

 A California native, Ian's academic background was in biology, botany and environmental studies.
 He comes to the field of technology purely out of personal passion, and has been writing Mac software for over a decade.
 He's also an avid birdwatcher, a soccer player, an old-time fiddler and an organic gardener.
-He lives in Vermont with his wife, their son, a dog, a cat, some chickens and a couple of horses.
+He lives in southern Oregon with his wife and two sons.

-It's a toss-up: does she spend more time taking care of customers or her three horses?
+It's a toss-up: does she spend more time running in the Vermont woods or sitting in front of her computer?
 Probably the latter, but only because her workday is spent managing the support team, updating bank connections, doing quality assurance and more - along with hands-on customer help.
-IGG's second employee, Nancy decompresses by painting, cycling, volunteering, or going really, really fast on her BMW R1200 ST (that's a big motorcycle).
-She's currently snowshoeing and hiking the hills of Vermont, training for upcoming adventure races.
+IGG's second employee, Nancy decompresses by running, nordic skiing, riding her horse, or touring on her BMW Adventure.
+She's currently running and hiking the hills of Vermont, training for upcoming adventure and long distance trail races.